nico-espinosadice/nico-espinosadice.github.io/content/research.md

 *September 2021 - Present*
 Advisor: Weiqing Gu -->

-Under the direction of Professor Weiqing Gu at HMC, I built a temporal graph convolutional network (T-GCN) model to detect seizures in electroencephalogram (EEG) data.
-T-GCN models can detect the time of the seizure and its region in the brain by combining GCN and recurrent neural network (RNN) architectures.
+Under the direction of Professor Weiqing Gu, I built a temporal graph convolutional network (T-GCN) model to detect seizures in electroencephalogram (EEG) data.
+T-GCN models can detect the time of a seizure and its region in the brain by combining graph convolutional network (GCN) and recurrent neural network (RNN) architectures.
 Unlike convolutional neural networks (CNNs), T-GCNs can handle the non-Euclidean signals in the EEG data.
 We are currently working to integrate EEG and gait data with geometric deep learning methods to diagnose Parkinson’s disease and analyze its progression.

 <!-- Electroencephalogram (EEG) data is valuable in understanding neurological disorders and developing brain-computer interfaces because of its resolution and noninvasiveness.
 Convolutional neural networks (CNNs) have been applied to EEG data for feature extraction, but CNNs are ill-equipped to handle the non-Euclidean signals in the data.
 Such signals, however, can be handled by graph convolutional neural networks (GCNs).
  -->